How Keeping Bank Fees Down Can Reduce the Cost of Banking

 When Did Banks Start Charging Higher Fees?

-Bank fees have steadily been on the rise since the deregulation of the banking industry during the 1980s.
+Bank fees have been on the rise since the deregulation of the banking industry during the 1980s.
 When the savings and loan crisis led to economic turmoil, many banks lost business from wealthier customers.
-Consequently, with the decline in business from wealthy customers, banks had a difficult time offsetting the cost of keeping less wealthy customers.
-While banks began offering more services, they also began earning significant revenue through non-interest income like bank fees.
+With that decline, banks had difficulty offsetting the costs of keeping less-wealthy customers.
+While banks began offering more services, they earned significant revenue through non-interest income like bank fees.

 What Kinds of Fees Do Banks Charge?

-Coinciding with the increase of services has been the increase of bank fees.
+Coinciding with the increase in services has been the increase of bank fees.
 Many banks charge for the following services:

 • Overdraft protection: Banks charge overdraft protection fees for honoring charges that exceed the amount in a customer's bank account.

-• Bank transfer: A fee charged for the transfer of money from one bank to another bank.
+• Bank transfer: A service fee charged for transferring money from one bank to another.

 • Credit reference: A fee for providing a third party with information about a customer's creditworthiness.

-• ATM access: Fees for using another banks ATM machine.
+• ATM withdrawals: Fees for using another bank's ATM.

 • Coin counting: Some banks charge a fee for counting coins.